-1) At the end of winter quarter, Geography majors of Junior standing with a GPA of at least 3.6 in at least three UW Geography courses, and an overall GPA of 3.30, will receive an invitation to apply to the Honors program.
+1) Near the end of winter quarter or toward the beginning of spring quarter, Geography majors of Junior standing with a GPA of at least 3.6 in at least three UW Geography courses, and an overall GPA of 3.30, will receive an invitation to apply to the Honors program.

 2) By the deadline stated in the invitation, applicants must submit a completed copy of the Departmental Honors Invitation Form to the undergraduate advising office.

 3) By the stated deadline, applicants must submit a 1-page personal statement.